fitabigail/IrishMortgageConsulting/README.md

 ### Issues and Resolutions to issues found during testing

 - booking form after clossing message alert was not redirected to calculator page, issue fixed;
-- the contact form did not send the email with the message, the plugin used https://smtpjs.com/ reqired an https://elasticemail.com/ where the domain must be verified.
+- the contact form did not send the email with the message, the plugin used https://smtpjs.com/ required SMTP server and I couldn't used my elastic email host account https://elasticemail.com/ because the domain must be verified.
 Us the gitpod domain name is not owned it can not be verified;

 ### Issues Remaining (Known to me)

 + There are large space over the Home and Calculator page.
 This issue could be fixed by resize the divs, but beacause a short time I will leave this for another time.
 + The bottom height of calculator background increasing once the  device size is decreasing;
 + I shoud increase the color contrast and font size;
-+ the pie chart should reset with the new amount and interest pie  when input values to mortgage amount.
++ The pie chart should reset with the new amount and interest pie  when input values to mortgage amount field.
 At this stage the pie chart is updating on change of the years and interest values;
 </details>
 ### GitHub Pages
 # Deployment